Common Questions and Misconceptions

 2. What about the claim that Mary asked to become a sinner?

-3. But why spend time on this, when there are so many other less controversial writings?
+5. But why spend time on this, when there are so many other less controversial visionaries?

 As a private revelation, the Poem may never be considered equal to Sacred Scripture or Sacred Tradition, but instead is judged in light of it.
 It would thus be an error to consider the Poem a kind of 5th gospel.
 Instead, it is more proper to consider it a sort of commentary to Scripture; one that clarifies and enriches, but does not add or modify any tenets of the faith.